ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

 **Part 1: Set-Up and Simulation**

 Tape a weight(s) to the doll’s back so that it is heavy enough to stretch the rubber band “bungee cord.”
 Tie one or two rubber bands (the unstretched size should be about 4 inches) to the doll’s feet and drop it, headfirst, from various heights.
 Keep raising the jump height until the head no longer hits the floor.

 Once you reach this height, perform three trials, measure the height of the drop each time, calculate the average, and calculate the maximum error between the average and the drop heights used to find that average.
 (Conduct a test drop several times to practice taking readings.)

 Continue adding rubber bands to see what the average drop height will be for different numbers of rubber bands.
 Do the experiment with at least six different numbers of rubber bands.
 Use a tabular chart to help you organize and record your data.
 (You may use Excel or create your own tables.)

+What Is a Scatter Plot?
 Scatter plots use horizontal and vertical axes on a graph to plot data points and show how much one variable (or measurable “value”) is affected by another.
 Each variable can be represented on the scatter plot with a dot.
 Once the scatter plot has been filled in with a number of dots, you should be able to see how the variables are “scattered” to show a trend.
-To learn more about scatter plots, use your favorite search engine on the Internet (with your parent’s or guardian’s permission), or ask your mentor.
+For more information about scatter plots, use your favorite search engine on the Internet (with your parent’s or guardian’s permission), or ask your mentor.

 **Part 2: Analysis and Report**

 {{#requirements}}
 1. Create a scatter plot of ordered pairs of the type (number of rubber bands, average drop height).
 You may do this by hand or using data analysis software, such as Excel.
 2. Using the scatter plot you have created, determine whether the points appear to lie on or near a line.
 Find such a line.
 If your mathematics background is not yet extensive, then find such a line by “eyeballing it” and drawing it onto the scatter plot with a ruler.
-Otherwise use a graphing calculator or data analysis software of your choice to find the line of best fit for your data.
+If your mathematics background is extensive, then use a graphing calculator or data analysis software of your choice to find the line of best fit for your data.
 3. Describe to your mentor how to use the line (graphical form or symbolic form) to make predictions.
 Then complete the following sentence (hypothesis): “If the height of the drop is `_________________`, then I predict that the number of rubber bands needed is `_________________`.”
 4. Test your prediction and analyze the outcome.
 Determine whether the prediction matched reality, how far off the prediction was, and what errors or issues arose that may have thrown off the results of your simulation.
 Test and analyze three more predictions.
 5. Analyze the maximum errors found in your tests.
 Then find out the height of your favorite location (such as the Statue of Liberty, Eiffel Tower, or Golden Gate Bridge).
 If you drop your action figure from the top of that location, how many rubber bands would you need for a safe drop from that height?
 What would you expect to be the maximum error in your prediction?